Barbell Clean-Grip Front Squat

 The bar is held in the same front-rack style used when catching a clean, with the elbows lifted and the bar resting on the shoulders.

-Is this exercise harder than a back squat?
+Is Barbell Clean-Grip Front Squat harder than a back squat?

 It often feels harder with lighter weight because the bar is front-loaded and demands more upright posture and core control.